CodeReviewDAO/dxd_codereview/Reviews/545 - CasperDash (Account management, signer)/5 - CasperDash extension signer/README.md

 ### Code Documentation

-Code documentation is very well prepared and is of high quality.
-All critical functionality of the code is commented.
-Many other helping comments and documentation are provided within the code and they are well prepared and detailed.
+The code documentation is of high quality and has been well-prepared, providing comprehensive coverage of the codebase.
+Critical functionality of the code has been thoroughly commented, making it easier for developers to understand and maintain the code.
+Additionally, many other helpful comments and documentation have been included throughout the code, demonstrating a clear attention to detail and commitment to thoroughness.
+Overall, the code documentation is a valuable asset to the project and a testament to the developer's skill and professionalism.

 Requirement | Finding
 ------------ | -------------